Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 This chapter introduces how to use data to support and evaluate school counseling programs specifically geared toward expanding and measuring college and career readiness.
 Ideas for incorporating evidence-based, data-driven practices and planning are offered.
 Emphasis is given to designing policies and practices that promote equity.

-Dr. Esther Hugo is a Past-President of the Western Association for College Admission Counseling and is an adjunct professor at the San Jose State University College of Education.
+Esther B. Hugo, EdD is a Past-President of the Western Association for College Admission Counseling and is an adjunct professor at the San Jose State University College of Education.
 She works as a Distinguished Faculty in the UCLA College Counseling Certificate Program and is the Co-Director of the award-winning District Directions program.
 A School Board member of the Making Waves Charter Academy which serves low-income and first-generation college students, Esther represents the School Board to the WASC Accreditation Committee and the Curriculum Committee.
 Prior to Esther worked as the Outreach Coordinator at Santa Monica College and as the College Counselor at Westchester High School.
 Esther has authored a chapter in the NACAC Fundamentals textbook and recently published an article in the Winter 2023 edition of the Journal of College Admission, “Reengaging College-Bound Students Amid the Pandemic’s Aftermath.”

 is a passionate educator and fierce advocate who has demonstrated the power behind effective school counseling, college affordability, and higher education advocacy on behalf of all students.
 She is currently the Executive Director of College and Career Readiness for the Riverside County Office of Education and is a California governor-appointed Commissioner and Chair for the California Student Aid Commission and Cradle to Career Board Member.
 Cifuentes also serves on various regional, state, and national committees to have a voice in the decisions that affect our student’s access to a quality education and a promising future.
 She was also the recipient of the 2018 Western Association for College Admissions Counseling Joe Allen Human Relations Award, the 2018 National Association of College Admission Counseling Inclusion, Access, and Success Award and the 2019 Riverside County Office of Education Administrator of the Year.
 As a firs college graduate, Cifuentes strives to show the impact that can be made when educators have high expectations for all students and when students pursue their post-secondary dreams regardless of the odds against them.